CtrlK

 Completeness

-Clearly answers both what (recommend library theories, lemmas, tactics) AND when with explicit numbered triggers covering six distinct use cases.
-The 'Use when:' clause is explicit and comprehensive.
+Clearly answers both what (recommend library theories, lemmas, tactics) AND when with explicit numbered triggers covering six specific scenarios.
+The 'Use when:' clause with enumerated conditions provides comprehensive guidance on when to select this skill.

 3 / 3